 We already know of the 4Ps of the marketing mix (product, place, promotion, price).
 Some experts go on to add more: process and individuals (people).
 Even if the functions of the business are entirely internal, there is a clear benefit of applying marketing principles here.
 This is because the different departments within an enterprise can be considered very similar to potential customers when two or more companies need to integrate for a merger.

-Integrating functionalities between businesses is crucial for a merger to be successful because it will create a new, standardized normal for the new organization and help run things smoothly.
+Integrating functionalities between businesses is crucial for a business merger to be successful because it will create a new, standardized normal for the new organization and help run things smoothly.

 Tech Problems That Mergers May Face

 Many technological issues need to be dealt with when integrating systems or migrating business functions to an entirely new platform.
 These are only a few questions that would need answering:

 - Can the communications protocols work with each other?

 - Does existing hardware support the new software?

 - Can the databases be integrated without adding the tedium of manual entry?

 The biggest mistake the business make when intending on a merger is making the assumption that all they need is to connect via network interfaces.
 If they truly want to become one enterprise, the processes, functions and protocols of the entire organization must be standardized into one form.
 There is absolutely no room for variation within the new organization.